i-m-sac/serverless-s3-lambda-notification/README.md

-# Serverless S3 Lambda Notification
+# Serverless S3 Lambda Notification with SQS

 This project is an example depicting that shows the communication between S3 -> SQS -> Lambda The the lambda gets triggered on every new object added to S3.
 An SQS has been configured in the middle to further imporve the scalability